APICDG/APIGEE-Training/README.md

 #### **ONLINE SE BOOTCAMP (PRE-SALES)**

-**Why SE Bootcamp Training?:**
+**Why SE Bootcamp Training?**
 Knowing where and how to deliver value to your clients with Apigee requires a deep knowledge of the Apigee Edge platform.
 Apigee SE Bootcamp is designed to impart the knowledge necessary for your architects to hunt and identify, scope, and win projects utilizing Apigee.

 **Fees:** This training is offered at no charge - free.

-**Who Should Attend SE Bootcamp?:**
+**Who Should Attend SE Bootcamp?**
 ```
-Solutions architects that are positioning solutions with your clients - however, business team members (client partners, relationship mangers, program managers, etc.) will also find the sessions leading up to the hands-on labs useful, as they cover many business topics such as market trends, solution overview, value proposition, use-cases, and competitive positioning.
+Solutions architects that are positioning solutions with your clients - however, business team members (client partners, relationship
+mangers, program managers, etc.) will also find the sessions leading up to the hands-on labs useful, as they cover many business topics
+such as market trends, solution overview, value proposition, use-cases, and competitive positioning.
 ```

 **Profile for ideal Solutions architect**
 ```
-Hands-on familiarity with middleware, web services technologies, and secur```y standards (oAuth, SAML)
+Hands-on familiarity with middleware, web services technologies, and security standards (oAuth, SAML)
 Good hands-on development experience with Java and good background on other languages like JavaScript, Python, PHP and other API
 related technologies
 Exposure to cloud technologies such as Apache Cassandra and AWS and mobile app development including Android and iOS SDKs
 Experience building and delivering proofs of concept (PoCs) independently and effectively
 The ability to lead architecture discussions around deployment topologies, scaling & performance & sizing
-SE BOOTCAMP DESCRIPTION

 ```
-**What is Online SE Bootcamp?:** - ```
+**What is Online SE Bootcamp?** -

 ```
 The Online SE Bootcamp is delivered as series of webinars and recorded sessions that students can consume at their own pace.
 At a high level, the bootcamp covers:
 Market trends, why Apigee, where Apigee fits, value Apigee delivers
 A clear technical overview of Apigee's key differentiators